 So, like with so many other dishes, I came home from Vietnam and needed to recreate the pho as authentically as possible and share it with my family and friends.

 The Key?
 The Broth.
 Made from beef leg bones simmered for at least 6-8 hours with aromatics, the broth is what makes this soup so good… Much like chicken soup in the US, every mother and grandmother in Vietnam has their family recipe.
-Here is mine (the complete recipe is on the blog and you can click the photo above to link):
+Here is mine (the complete recipe is on the blog and you can click the photo above to link directly to the full recipe):

 Preheat oven to 425 degrees.
-Place the beef bones on a baking sheet and bake for 40 minutes until browned and fragrant.
-Place the bones in a large stock pot and cover with the 4 quarts cold water and 2 tablespoon salt.
+Place 5-6 pounds of beef leg bones on a baking sheet and bake for 30-40 minutes until browned and fragrant.
+Place the bones in a large stock pot and cover with the 4 quarts cold water and 2 tablespoons of salt.
 Bring to a boil over medium high heat.

-On the same baking sheet arrange the onions, ginger, garlic, star anise, and cinnamon sticks in a single layer.
-Sprinkle with peppercorns and drizzle all over with the olive oil.
+On the same baking sheet arrange the 4 onions (cut in half), 2 hands of ginger (cut in half lengthwise), 1 head of garlic (cut in half cross-wise), 3 star anise pods, and 2 cinnamon sticks in a single layer.
+Sprinkle with 1 tablespoon of peppercorns and drizzle all over with olive oil.
 Bake for 30 minutes until browned and fragrant.

 Add the entire contents to the pot with the beef bones.
 Stir and reduce heat to low.
 Cover and simmer for 6-8 hours.